message/iata/SM.md

-Published 01.08.2021
+Published 30.08.2021
-1. Until 30 August 2021, passengers are not allowed to enter.
+1. Until 25 October 2021, passengers are not allowed to enter.
 - This does not apply to:
 - nationals of Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Latvia, Lichtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, San Marino, Slovakia, Slovenia, Spain, Sweden, Switzerland and Vatican City (Holy See);
 - passengers with a long-term residence permit or a long term "D" visa issued by Switzerland or an EEA Member State;